How do I keep warm while climbing Kilimanjaro?

 When it comes to serious insulation, the top choice to battle the extreme cold is down.

 Down is a cluster of fine feathers found on a bird under the more robust exterior feathers, usually from a goose or duck.
-Down clusters lie beneath, on a bird’s belly, and is light and fluffy.
+Down clusters lie beneath, on a bird’s belly, and are light and fluffy.
 With a superb warmth to weight ratio, there is no better insulator.

 How it works is that down clusters trap pockets of air, which in turn trap warmth from your body, providing insulation.